zulip/zulip-flutter/docs/translation.md

     home: const ChooseAccountPage()));
 ```

-(careful that returning a locale not in `supportedLocales`
+(When using this hack, returning a locale not in `supportedLocales` will
+cause a crash.
-will crash, the default behavior ensures a fallback is
+The default behavior without `localeResolutionCallback` ensures
+a fallback is always selected.)
-always selected)

 ## Tests

-Widgets that access localization will fail if the root
+Widgets that access localizations will fail if
-`MaterialApp` given in the setup isn't also set up with
+the ambient `MaterialApp` isn't set up for localizations.
-localizations.
-Make sure to add the right
+For the `MaterialApp` used in the app, we do this in `app.dart`.
+In tests, this typically requires a test's setup code to provide
-`localizationDelegates` and `supportedLocales`:
+arguments `localizationDelegates` and `supportedLocales`.
+For example:

 ```
   await tester.pumpWidget(